In This Article

 While some makeup artists go with brow gel, Chinchilla bets on a good tinted brow wax to instantly lift eyebrows.
 "You easily brush it into the brows in an upward motion, and it holds them in place," he says.
 This will also give you the illusion of a lifted brow sans the arch, especially for coarse hairs that don’t naturally like to be brushed up.
 Plus, they have a sheer finish without making brows too dark.

 One of the quickest ways to give an instant lift to eyebrows is to frame them with a concealer.
 Use concealer to trace around the eyebrows, and blend with your foundation brush or makeup sponge.
 This highlights all the right places while helping sustain shape.
 "If you want a really strong, clean brow, I’d recommend picking up a full coverage, matte concealer like Boi-ing Cakeless Concealer," says Bailey.
 "When you use a contrasting shade like a flesh-toned concealer along the perimeter of the brow will really make the shape stand out," he adds.

 Using highlighting products and applying them right under the brow is perfect for a soft touch of illumination, but how much is too much when it comes to highlighting your brows?
 Using an illuminating shadow or liquid highlighter under the arch is a perfect way to add highlight without looking overdone.

 Opt for a matte highlighter or a matte highlighting shadow.
 The subtle color will accentuate the shape and help add even more lift to the back half of your brow.
 Using a matte highlighter rather than shimmer will make the brow appear even more realistic and keep the overall look clean, sleek, and chic.

-"A firm pencil, like High Brow Eyebrow Highlighter, will also help to draw this highlight under the base of your brow," suggests Bailey.
-That will definitely give that barely-there finish but highlight just enough for what you're looking to accomplish.
+"A firm pencil, like High Brow Eyebrow Highlighter ($22), will also help to draw this highlight under the base of your brow," suggests Bailey, which will give that barely-there finish but highlight just enough for what you're looking to accomplish.